openeobs/nhclinical/README.md

 After restarting the server you can then log in as the admin user and install the `nh_clinical` module.
 This installs the different models you can work with.

-## Upgrading
-To upgrade the NHClinical modules you just need to update the NHClinical modules and press the upgrade module button for `nh_clinical`.

-It's recommended you backup the existing database and module files before upgrading so you can restore should anything go wrong.

 ## Contributing
 We welcome contributions via the creation of issues (for feedback, bugs and suggestions)